The Chemistry of Essential Oil is a fascinating subject for me as I have always been a science buff.

 Aldehydes – are responsible for all the delightful fragrance of essential oils!
 They are calming to the nervous system.
 They are best known to relieve stress and promote relaxation.

 Oxides – are derived from other compounds such as alcohols, terpenes or ketones which have been oxidized.
-They are expectorants are can be mildly stimulating.
+They are can be mildly stimulating.
 1,8-cineol or eucalyptol is the most prevalent member of the oxide family and it is many plants!

 Are there any other Classes of Compounds in Essential Oils?